yash-srivastava19/yash-srivastava19.github.io/index.md

 ## About Me 🙇‍♂️:
 Well, where to start ?
 I am Yashovardhan Srivastava(quite a mouthful - Yash is good) an undergraduate engineering student in National Institute of Technology, Warangal.
 From a young age, I have been fascinated by computers.
 As I grew older, this fascination turned into crush and crush turned into love - and from that moment, I haven't looked back.
 I believe opensource projects has played a significant role in that.
 They made me fall in love with research, development and much more.
 Since now I believe I am capable enough to produce some original work, I want to be a part of this beautiful journey, in which all of you play an important role,

 All of projects are a result of extreme dedication, meticulousness, and hardwork.
-Most of them are just random thoughts that I once thought-What If ?
+Most of them are just random thoughts that I once had, and thought-What If ?
 They do not need recognition, they need discussions.
 I might have reached a dead end with some of those - but their cycle isn't complete.
 I have plenty of projects in pipeline, which I hope will be just beautiful as the ones which are already there.

 ## Experience 👷 :

-- **Research Intern, Indian Institute of Technology-Banaras Hindi University** : Worked under Prof. A.K.
+- **Research Intern, Indian Institute of Technology-Banaras Hindi University**: Worked under Prof. A.K.
 Singh on a research project on developing a machine translation system for low resource languages such as Hindi, Bhojpuri, Magahi, Maithali.

-- **Executive Member, Research and Development Cell(National Institute of Technolgy, Warangal)** : Part of Undergraduate Research Association team of NIT Warangal which actively takes part in educating and fostering academic growth among undergraduate students.
+- **Executive Member, Research and Development Cell(National Institute of Technolgy, Warangal)**: Part of Undergraduate Research Association team of NIT Warangal which actively takes part in educating and fostering academic growth among undergraduate students.

 - **Executive Member, Big Data Analytics and Consulting Cell(National Institute of Technolgy, Warangal)** : Part of a dynamic team that has collaborated in several of the student club events such as Kaggle, Pytorch Workshop and Case study competitions, among other initiatives to develop a community of machine learning enthusiasts in NIT Warangal.

 ## Proficiency and Interests ⭐ :
-- Research Interests : Quantum Machine Learning, Medical Intelligence, Reinforcement Learning.
+- Research Interests : Natural Language Processing, Generative AI.

 - Learning : Artificial Intelligence Research, Data Science and Natural Language Processing.